bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 ### History

 You know how to redirect users with a `<Redirect>` component, but what if you need to redirect users programmatically?
-You’ve learned about the React Router’s `match` prop, but now let’s go over another one of the <a href="https://reacttraining.com/react-router/web/api/Route/route-props" class="markup--anchor markup--p-anchor">route props</a>: `history`!
+You've learned about the React Router's `match` prop, but now let's go over another one of the <a href="https://reacttraining.com/react-router/web/api/Route/route-props" class="markup--anchor markup--p-anchor">route props</a>: `history`!

     // Pushing a new URL (and adding to the end of history stack): const handleClick = () => this.props.history.push('/some/url');